First contact about a decision and the internal review process 109-03000000

 - contact the customer before finalising an unfavourable decision

-- discuss the decision with the customer
+- discuss and explain the decision to the customer

 - provide internal review options

-- arrange other appropriate referrals or assistance including:
+- arrange other appropriate referrals or assistance, including:

 - continuing payments pending review of the decision (for a formal review only)